 Think of my blog post today like an introduction, a jumping-off point for further research, focusing on several fantastic Black women who lived in London from the sixteenth to the twentieth century (and this is just part one).

 I started off planning to feature five women in one post.
 I should have guessed I’d have too much to say about each one.
 I was already considerably over 3,000 words by the time I finished writing three of the profiles… I won’t subject you to that many words.
 So instead, I’ve bumped the total number up to six and I’ll post them fortnightly, two at a time, over the next six weeks.
 I’m writing this out, partly to get you excited and partly to force me to stick to a timetable.
 We’ll see if it works!

-The first two women I want to share are Mary Fillis and Dido Elizabeth Belle and I’ve featured them together because they would have had two completely different experiences of life of London.
+The first two women I want to share are Mary Fillis and Dido Elizabeth Belle and I’ve featured them together because they would have had two completely different experiences of life in London.
 Fillis as a Moroccan-born servant living in sixteenth century London, and Dido Elizabeth Belle, a member of the aristocracy, the social elite, of eighteenth century England.